Aldin322/Yasinusta/readme.txt

 4. Wire the ``SacrificeBot`` class into your Lichess bot runner (for example by plugging it into ``lichess-bot``'s ``engine.py`` callback) and provide your API token via environment variables or a configuration file.
+The searcher now performs basic time management automatically – just pass the remaining clock (and increment) when calling ``choose`` if you have it.

 Playing test matches on Lichess
 -------------------------------